aliaksander-samuseu/docs-3.0.1/source/admin-guide/uma.md

 - type
 - icon\_uri

-The resource type can be a string, URI or any other supported value type supported by Gluu Server CE.
+The resource type can be a string, URI or any other value type supported by the Gluu Server.
 The properties shown above are not concrete, and it is possible that a resource may contain custom properties.
 An example of the resource JSON is given beow:

 ```
 {